kellerkinderDE/platformsh-shopware/README.md

 ### Media

-If you're using real live data for your platform.sh environment you can specify an URL to a media zip archive in `.environment`.
+If you're using real product data for your platform.sh environment you can specify an URL to a media ZIP archive in `.environment`.
 The archive will be downloaded for every deployment and unpacked in the shopware root directory.
 Therefor the archive has to contain the `media` directory with its subdirectories and files.

 Please note, your platform.sh project needs sufficient storage because of the additional space requirement of the archive and the unpacked media files.